 So, these are some of the best G35 brake upgrades for cars without the factory Brembos.

 The standard brake calipers on the G35 are small, which means your car’s brake pads need to work harder than those in a bigger brake kit, such as the factory Brembos.

 OEM G35 brake pads are made of composite, non-metallic material.
 They won’t wear your brake rotors out quickly, but the pads have been known to wear down fast.

 This composite material will gather on your wheels as the brake pads wear down, leading to the “dusty” pads issue mentioned above.

-Aftermarket brake pads can be made of semi-metallic, full-metallic, or ceramic material.
+Different types of brake pad compounds can be made from semi-metallic, full-metallic, or ceramic materials.

 Ceramic pads are generally best for street driving, as they combine durability, grip, and resistance to brake fade.

 Ceramic brake pads are also very quiet and produce less dust than the OEM pads.
 For more info on this topic, read our guide on the best G35 brake pads.

 Ceramic brake pads are best combined with aftermarket slotted or cross-drilled brake rotors, or a combination of both.
 Aftermarket rotors will not improve stopping power, but they will improve the life of the brake pads.

 During extreme driving, with repetitive braking, cross-drilled and slotted rotors became more obviously useful, helping with reducing brake fade.